djumaka/angular-empty-box/README.md

-# angular-empty-box - An empty working angular boilerplate
+# An angular boilerplate with dynamic controllers
 An empty basic Angular.js boilerplate project with require.js autoloading of modules and dependencies.
-Used https://github.com/johnpapa/angular-styleguide as a guide to structure project code and folders.
+I used https://github.com/johnpapa/angular-styleguide as a guide to structure project code and folders.

+## Currently has:
+* Dynamic loading of controllers upon $routeResolver.when() call.

 ## To do
-* What's left is actually to enable autoloading of controller modules on-demand, rather then loading them on page load.
 * Do some modules dependency management (angular, angular-strap, etc) to help kickstart more complex projects
 * Fix the # SEO issue in .htaccess and in angular.config.js
 * Start cursing the whole world if Angular 2 comes with something stable within the upcomming few months
+*
+I would very much appreciate comments or improvement suggestions.
+Pull requests are more than welcome.

+This project is based on the work of Dan Wahling (http://weblogs.asp.net/dwahlin/dynamically-loading-controllers-and-views-with-angularjs-and-requirejs).